 A Leader in the Demography of Aging for More than 25 Years

 MiCDA affiliates pioneer the collection of innovative data for study of the demography of aging.
 They accelerate understanding of the changing demography of late-life disability and dementia and family caregiving.
-They also identify factors over the life course that shape disparities in health and wellbeing in later life.
+They also identify social and biological factors over the life course that shape disparities in health and wellbeing in later life.

 Our Programs and Activities